networkit/networkit/README.md

 optimized mode.
 It is possible the add the option `-jN` the number of threads used for compilation.

-Once you have installed NetworKit, please make sure to check out our [NetworKit UserGuide] and our [notebooks] for an overview of the features provided by NetworKit.

 ## Requirements

 You will need the following software to install NetworKit as a python